Any Fin for Love Excerpt

-Jorge again put a hand on his partner.
-“I told you I would handle this."
-His tone brooked no argument.
-"Mr. Fortier, we’ve come to collect some belongings a friend of mine left on your boat during a tour.”
+Jorge again set a hand on his partner.
+“I told you I would handle this,” he muttered.
+“Mr. Broussard, we’ve come to collect some belongings a friend of mine left on your boat during a tour.”

 “Who’s your friend?
 When was the tour?”